dariannasrabadi/MEAN-Star-Wars/README.md

 - [x] Create base set-up files from client to server side. (index.html, server.js, client.js, styles.css, etc)

-- [ ] place all vendors into the vendors folder.
+- [x] place all vendors into the vendors folder.

 ## Client Side

-- [ ] Link all the necessary files to the index.html.
+- [x] Link all the necessary files to the index.html.

-- [ ] create layout for index html that includes an ng-view are for the search/favorites view.
+- [x] create layout for index html that includes an ng-view are for the search/favorites view.

-- [ ] Nav bar to swap between the homepage view and the search/favorites view.
+- [x] Nav bar to swap between the homepage view and the search/favorites view.

 - [ ] Try Angular Material...
 TRY.

 ### Search View

-- [ ] Nav Bar

 - [ ] Dropdown menu and an input bar for keyword functionality.